Detroit: Sports

+Founded in 2012 as a semi-professional soccer club, Detroit City FC now plays professional soccer in the USL Championship.
+Nicknamed, Le Rouge, the club are two-time champions of NISA since joining in 2020.
+They play their home matches in Keyworth Stadium, which is located in the enclave of Hamtramck.

-In college sports, Detroit's central location within the Mid-American Conference has made it a frequent site for the league's championship events.
-While the MAC Basketball Tournament moved permanently to Cleveland starting in 2000, the MAC Football Championship Game has been played at Ford Field in Detroit since 2004, and annually attracts 25,000 to 30,000 fans.
+In college sports, Detroit's central location within the Mid-American Conference (MAC) has made it a frequent site for the league's championship events.
+While the MAC Basketball Tournament moved permanently to Cleveland starting in 2000, the MAC Football Championship Game has been played at Ford Field since 2004 and annually attracts 25,000 to 30,000 fans.
 The University of Detroit Mercy has an NCAA Division I program, and Wayne State University has both NCAA Division I and II programs.
-The NCAA football Quick Lane Bowl is held at Ford Field each December.
+The NCAA football GameAbove Sports Bowl (formerly, Quick Lane Bowl) is held at Ford Field each December.

-Detroit's professional soccer team is Detroit City FC.
-Founded in 2012 as a semi-professional soccer club, the team now plays professional soccer in the USL Championship (USLC).
-Nicknamed, Le Rouge, the club are two-time champions of NISA since joining in 2020.
-They play their home matches in Keyworth Stadium, which is located in the Detroit enclave of Hamtramck.

-The city hosted the 2005 MLB All-Star Game, 2006 Super Bowl XL, both the 2006 and 2012 World Series, WrestleMania 23 in 2007, and the NCAA Final Four in April 2009.

-The city hosted the Detroit Indy Grand Prix on Belle Isle Park from 1989 to 2001, 2007 to 2008, and 2012 and beyond.
+The city hosted the 2005 MLB All-Star Game, Super Bowl XL in 2006, the 2006 and 2012 World Series, WrestleMania 23 in 2007, and the NCAA Final Four in April 2009.
+The Detroit Indy Grand Prix is held in Belle Isle Park.
 In 2007, open-wheel racing returned to Belle Isle with both Indy Racing League and American Le Mans Series Racing.
 From 1982 to 1988, Detroit held the Detroit Grand Prix, at the Detroit street circuit.

-Detroit is one of eight American cities to have won titles in all four major leagues (MLB, NFL, NHL and NBA), though of the eight it is the only one to have not won a Super Bowl title (all of the Lions' titles came prior to the start of the Super Bowl era).
-In the years following the mid-1930s, Detroit was referred to as the "City of Champions" after the Tigers, Lions, and Red Wings captured the three major professional sports championships in existence at the time in a seven-month period of time (the Tigers won the World Series in October 1935; the Lions won the NFL championship in December 1935; the Red Wings won the Stanley Cup in April 1936).
 In 1932, Eddie "The Midnight Express" Tolan from Detroit won the 100- and 200-meter races and two gold medals at the 1932 Summer Olympics.
 Joe Louis won the heavyweight championship of the world in 1937.
 Detroit has made the most bids to host the Summer Olympics without ever being awarded the games, with seven unsuccessful bids for the 1944, 1952, 1956, 1960, 1964, 1968, and 1972 summer games.

+In 2024, Detroit hosted the NFL draft.
+Over 775,000 people were present in downtown Detroit over the course of the three-day event, making it the highest attended draft on record.